Frequently asked questions about food waste collections

 Food waste is collected every week.
 Food waste is collected in a separate vehicle to your recycling and general waste in dedicated food waste vehicles.

-Collections happen any time during the day from 6.45 am (5.30am June-September) and food waste collections can take place up until 4:00pm.
-All bins must be out for collection by 6.45 am on collection day, or the evening before.
+Collections happen any time during the day from 5.30am and food waste collections can take place up until 4pm.
+All bins must be out for collection by 05.30 am on collection day, or the evening before.

-I started reusing the collection in April but stopped do I need to sign up?
+I used to use the collection service but stopped - do I need to sign up?

-If you are already regularly using the food waste service, you do not need to sign up and will be automatically signed up.
-If you haven't used your brown food waste bin for over three weeks you will need to register.
+If you haven't used your brown food waste bin for over three weeks you will need to re-register.

 Missed bins

-If we don’t empty your food waste container (or any other bins on your normal collection) – please let us know straight away by going to www.sandwell.gov.uk/reportit and fill in the online missed collection form.
+If we don’t empty your food waste container (or any other bins on your normal collection) – please let us know straight away.

-Remember that only food waste and no packaging should be in your brown food waste container.
+Remember that only food waste and your caddy liner should be in your brown food waste container.

 Report a missed bin collection

-If you put your food waste your grey domestic waste bin, it just ends up being landfilled or incinerated.
+If you put your food waste your non recycling (grey) bin, it just ends up being landfilled or incinerated.
 So help Sandwell recycle as much as possible - use your food waste bin today.

 Food waste that is collected in your brown bin is turned into fertiliser and energy which is better for the environment.

-Another advantage is that if you separate out your food waste and don’t put it in your kitchen bin, it should mean a cleaner and less smelly kitchen bin.
+If you separate your food waste and don’t put it in your kitchen bin, it should mean a cleaner and less smelly kitchen bin.

 What you can recycle in the food waste bin